Keheck/CellularAutomatonAPI/README.md

 The io.github.keheck.CellularAoutomatonAPI contains instructions on how to get started.
 You can download the .jar and add it as a library.
 The Porcessing API is compiled into the file.

-THIS REPO HAS BEEN ARCHIVED FOR REASONS OF INAcTIVITY
+THIS REPO HAS BEEN ARCHIVED FOR REASONS OF INACTIVITY